CesiumGS/3d-tiles/Styling/README.md

 ### Built-in Variables

-Built-in variables are prefixed with `tiles3d_`.
+The prefix `tiles3d_` is reserved for built-in variables.
 The following built-in variables are supported by the styling language:

 * [`tiles3d_tileset_time`](#tiles3d_tileset_time)